MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/research-tool.md

 # Research the command-line tool's syntax and output

 The [previous article](choose-command-line-tool.md) provided criteria for selecting the command-line tool you want to amplify with Crescendo.
-In this article describe ways to information about the tool to help you design cmdlets using Crescendo.
+In this article we describe ways to collect information about the tool that helps you design cmdlets using Crescendo.

-For the examples in this article we use the Azure Connected Machine agent tool (azcmagent).
+For the examples in this article, we use the Azure Connected Machine agent tool (`azcmagent`).
 We chose this tool because:

 - It is easy to install and remove
 - It doesn't require an active Azure subscription for basic usage
 - It has useful in-console help and online documentation
 - It produces easily consumable output

+> [!TIP]
+> If you don't have this tool, you don't need to install it unless you want to try out the examples.
+>
-For more information, see the [Installing the azcmagent tool](#installing-the-azcmagent-tool) section of this article.
+> For more information, see the [Installing the azcmagent tool](#installing-the-azcmagent-tool)
+> section of this article.

 ## Start with command-line help and documentation